dobval/MySQL-Console-Interface-Java/README.md

 # MySQL Console Interface (Java)

-This Java application provides a command-line interface to interact with a MySQL database.
+This Java application provides a command-line interface to interact with a MySQL database using the MVC pattern.
 You can execute SQL commands, manage data, and perform various database operations seamlessly.

 https://github.com/dobval/MySQL-Console-Interface-Java/assets/100198047/1f3b7312-c521-4642-910c-309c85cba7fe